star-inc/developers/content/_index.md

-These are Developer Documents of Star Inc.
+These are public documents from Star Inc.

 The site belongs to [OpenSource Zone](https://opensource.starinc.xyz/)

 All of the documentation are written in English.

-Welcome to contribute for the Open-Source World.
+Welcome to contribute for opensource community.